KittyMac/flynn/docs/ACTOR.md

 // MARK: - COLORABLE

 // A Colorable view requires state.
 It needs to store the color which needs to be drawn,
-// as well as the behaviors this mixin adds to the view we're creating public class ColorableState {
+// as well as the behaviors this mix-in adds to the view we're creating public class ColorableState {
     public var color: [Float] = [1, 1, 1, 1]